dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 ## Dnn Packager - Super Smooth Module Development
 In this post, I am going to show you how to get up and running with DnnPackager for your DotNetNuke module / extension development.

 ## Tools of the Trade
-I am using VS2015 Community Edition, but this should would equally well with previous versions.
+I am using VS2015 Community Edition, but this should work equally well with previous versions.

 <!-- more -->
 ## Installing DotNetNuke Locally